Smart Vocal Improvisation-C

 Frequently Asked Questions

-You can start and end your class anytime you like.
+You can start and end your class anytime.
 Take it at your own pace.

-How Long Do I Have to Access the Class?
+How Long Do I Have To Access the Course?

 No problem, we offer a full money back guarantee within the first 30 days.